convincedcoder/convincedcoder.github.io-source/_posts/2018-01-21-Writing-an-equals-method.md

 }
 ```

 In this test, `point2` is an instance of an anonymous subclass of `Point` that adds no additional behavior or state.
 Here, `point2` has the exact same x and y coordinate as `point1` (it actually even has exactly identical state and behavior).
 However, they are not considered to be equal at all.
-This in principle violates the [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) which basically states that everywhere an instance of a certain class is required, you can also pass an instance of a subclass of that class without it causing any unexpected effects.
-In this case, passing in the anonymous subclass of `Point` where a `Point` is required leads to an unexpected situation where we have two `Point`s that have the same x and y coordinates but are not equal to each other.

-*Note that not everybody agrees with this interpretation of the Liskov Substitution Principle, see for example the end of [this article](http://www.artima.com/lejava/articles/equality.html) which we will also refer to in the next section.
-However, it still seems reasonable to expect that an instance of a subclass of `Point` can be equal to a `Point` instance if both have exactly the same state.*
+This violates the contract for our `equals` method on `Point`, which we defined as "two `Point`s are equal if and only if they have the same x coordinate and the same y coordinate".

 The reason why this test fails is that the `equals` method uses `getClass()` to verify if both objects belong to the same class and `getClass()` will actually return a different class for `point1` and `point2`.

-Although you will probably not create a lot of trivial anonymous subclasses in real life, you may sometimes want to create a subclass for a class that you defined a custom `equals` method for.
+Although you will probably not create a lot of trivial anonymous subclasses in real life, you may sometimes want to subclass a class that you defined a custom `equals` method for.
 Fortunately, we can improve our `equals` method by using `instanceof` instead of `getClass()`.

 ### Attempt #5: using `instanceof` instead of `getClass()`